Does RIC accept the Common Application?

 Will I get housing?

-On campus housing is guaranteed for new freshman admitted and enrolled by May 1 and whose housing deposit is paid by May 15.
+On campus housing is guaranteed for new freshman admitted and enrolled by May 1 and whose housing deposit is paid by June 15.
 New out of state freshmen (non-MTP) who meet deadline requirements are guaranteed housing for all years registered as a full-time student at the College.
 The acceptance letter provides additional details for meeting deadlines.
 Six residence halls accommodate approximately 1200 men and women in single, double and triple rooms.
-Four halls are designated for freshmen.
+Three halls are designated for freshmen.
 The Office of Residential Life & Housing also maintains a list of links for those students seeking off-campus housing.
 Visit Residential Life and Housing at www.ric.edu/Residential-Life for more information.

 Can freshmen have cars on campus?